Everything you need to know about wristbands, your festival arrival, campsite facilities and regulations.

-- You’ll receive an e-ticket via email that you must print and bring with you.
+- You’ll receive an e-ticket via email that you must bring with you, either printed or on your phone.
 We will not dispatch wristbands by post ahead of the festival.

 - Whether staying for the weekend or coming for the day, you’ll exchange your e-tickets for festival wristbands.
 This will either happen just outside the main entrance to the campsite (on Friday) or at the main Festival Reception (all weekend).

 - If you lose your wristband, tamper with it, or remove it from your wrist, it will be rendered invalid and you’ll be required to purchase a replacement.
 So please don’t do it!

 - Please use a permanent marker to write a contact number on children’s wristbands.
 In the event that your child becomes separated from you, we can then contact the designated parent / guardian.

 If you buy your ticket onsite (not in advance):